olgarithms/sphinx-tutorial/docs/hosting-on-github-pages.md

 ## Disabling Jekyll

-Before we can deploy our API docs on `GitHub Pages`, we need to tell `GitHub` not to use `Jekyll`: a static site generator tool that `GitHub Pages` uses by default.
+Before we can deploy our API docs on GitHub Pages, we need to tell GitHub not to use `Jekyll`: a static site generator tool that GitHub Pages uses by default.
 We could turn off its usage by committing an empty `.nojekyll` file our `_build/html` folder.